-Add Text Messaging to Your Marketing Strategy
+Add SMS Messages to Your Marketing Strategy

 Do you treat all screens the same way, when you’re planning your marketing?
 Most marketers surveyed in a Gartner study said that for mobile, they used tactics that were extensions of web marketing, like ads.
 They ignored technologies unique to mobile, such as texting.